 After that, follow the steps as shown in the 2D case to generate the macro script by running the minimum-sized solution generation flow.
-Once the macro script and constraint file are updated, the script will look like the listing 19.
-Here, we are generating a solution space with 400 solutions using MOPSO optimization algorithm for Layout mode 1.
-Once the optimization is complete the solution space will look like the one shown in Figure 41.
+Once the macro script and constraint file are updated, the script will look like the listing 21.
+Here, we are generating a solution space with 100 solutions using RAND optimization algorithm in Layout mode 2 for boost converter.